-Laying course material should consist of well-graded 'grit' sand (not building sand).
+Laying course material should consist of well-graded 'grit' or sharp sand (not building sand) which must conform to the grading envelope below.
 The material should have uniform moisture content, being moist without being saturated.
 Under no account must any cementitious material be present in the laying course material.